 George Burton took his time before releasing his debut recording as a leader in 2016, choosing to work on his craft through supporting the likes of Joe Lovano, Michael Brecker and Meshell Ndegeocello.
 The result was a statement from a pianist and composer with a voice that seemed fully formed.
-That voice has only grown more self-assured since then, as proven by Reciprocity, his outstanding follow-up.
+That voice has only grown more self-assured since then, as proven by Reciprocity

 Like many of his contemporaries, Burton draws from a wide range of sources — the fact that he covers two pieces from Icelandic avant-rock band Sigur Rós provides a window into his thinking.
 The alt-rock influence is immediately evident on the opening track, “Gratitude,” on which Burton’s skittering ostinatos underpin a soaring melodic statement from the front line of soprano saxophonist Tim Warfield and alto saxophonist Chris Hemingway.
 But it quickly becomes clear that Burton is painting with a vast palette.